 Team building activities can cement friendships, improve cooperation between employees, and increase job satisfaction and engagement.

-Team building activities can also be a massive waste of time and money.
+But team building activities can also be a massive waste of time and money if they aren’t planned correctly.

-Let's have a look at some corporate team building ideas which won't break the bank.
+Let's have a look at some corporate team building ideas which won't break the bank, from classic icebreakers to adventurous outdoor team building activities.

 What's Your Goal?